 Dicamba (4) 0.13 to 0.5 0.25 to 1 pt Clarity, Sterling Blue, or Vision Controls annual broadleaf weeds in seedling grasses.
 Do not apply until seedling grasses exceed the 3-leaf stage of growth.
 Can be tank mixed with 2,4-D. Metsulfuron (2) 0.0038 0.1 oz Escort XP + 2 qt surfactant/100 gal Controls susceptible broadleaf weeds.
 Apply to some native grasses after the 3- to 4-leaf stage.
 See label for species.
 Apply after weeds have emerged but while they are small and actively growing.
 Do not use on soil with pH greater than 7.9.
-Quinclorac (4) 0.25 to 0.375 22 to 32 oz Facet L Apply as an early postemergence treatment in newly seeded switchgrass for annual grass and broadleaf weed control.
-Should be applied with MSO or crop oil additive.
+Quinclorac (4) 0.14 to 0.75 12 to 64 oz Facet L Apply to established stands of cool- and warm-season grasses to control grasses and broadleaf weeds.
+Consult label for additives and tank-mixing partners.
 2,4-D (4) 0.25 to 0.5 0.5 to 1 pt 4 lb/gal 2,4-D amine Controls many broadleaf weeds.
 Do not use on new seedlings until established (6 or more leaves or tillered).
 Because buffalo and grama grass seedlings are more susceptible to injury by 2,4-D, do not apply it unless broadleaf weeds provide a canopy over grasses.
 Alternative method: Sickle-bar or rotary mower Mow grasses to 4 to 6 inches in height after spring seeding and after vegetation is 6 to 8 inches tall.
 Use of rotary mower in heavy weed growth can cause windrows and smothering of grass seedlings.
 To avoid this, use sickle-bar mower.